The Making of

 A key theme of the film is racial and class solidarity: both how essential it is for progress to be made and how difficult it often is to achieve.
 Likewise, solidarity was key in the development of the content and style of the film through an unusual collaboration of African-American and white artists, scholars and intellectuals.
 And solidarity also played an important role in making the production of this ambitious historical drama financially viable on a very modest public television budget.

 Premiering on PBS in the American Playhouse series in 1984, The Killing Floor was also the pilot production for producer and co-writer Elsa Rassbach's proposed public television series on the history of American workers, Made in U.S.A.
 In the series she planned to present ten dramatic films exploring experiences of working people of different races, ethnicities and genders in various times and places whose lives were impacted by industrialization.
-(A description of the proposed series is on the website of the distributor Film Movement under The Killing Floor > Media & Press Kits > Discussion Guide.)
+(A detailed description of the proposed series is here.)

 In producing The Killing Floor, Rassbach worked in four separate phases, collaborating first with historians (ca. three years of research for the overall series), then working with leading African-American creative talent to bring the story to life: the acclaimed playwrights Ron Milner and Leslie Lee (ca. five years), then the director, Bill Duke (ca. three months), and then the editor John Carter (ca. seven months).